Success StorySewing Project with FCS high school classes Spring 2025

 Outcome: Intermediate Outcome

-The Rockcastle County Family & Consumer Sciences classes have grown in popularity with students in the last 5 years.
+The Rockcastle County Family & Consumer Sciences classes at Rockcastle County HIgh School have grown in popularity with students in the last 5 years.
 Introduction to Family and Consumer Sciences has grown from one session to 3 this school year.
 The course explores all areas of Family and Consumer Sciences.
 The high school FCS teacher and the FCS extension agent have partnered the last 3 years to allow each students to learn basic sewing skills while constructing an apron.
-In April 2025, 68 students in the 9th and 10th grades were furnished an apron kit by the Extension Service and sewed an apron during 7 in-class sessions.
+In April 2025, 68 students in 3 Introduction to FCS classes (mostly 9th and 10th graders) were furnished an apron kit by the Extension Service.
+The students sewed the aprons during 7 in-class sessions with the teacher, FCS agent and program assistant.
 Only 8 of the students had any prior experience with operating a sewing machine.
 Of the 68 students, 66 completed their aprons during the allotted time frame.
-In evaluations following the program:
+In evaluations following the program: 90% of students stated that they were more confident in using a sewing machine.
+50% shared that they would like to do additional sewing in the future.

 Stories by Hazel Jackson